Shrubs 101A guide to growing gorgeous shrubs in your garden

 Varieties to try, along with basic care and planting tips.

-Are you looking for good spring-blooming shrubs to add to your landscape?
+Are you looking to attract pollinators to your garden?

-Order shrubs for spring delivery from Proven Winners®.
+Order shrubs for summer delivery from Proven Winners.

 WHAT IS A SHRUB?